 Cloud Deployment Models

 There are primarily four cloud deployment models, which are discussed below, along with scenarios in which a business could opt for each.
-These models have been recommended by the National Institute of Standards and Technology (NIST).
+These cloud deployment models have been recommended by the National Institute of Standards and Technology (NIST).

 The Private Cloud